SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    >> print(singleLineString == multilineString)
    << true

-To make a multiline string literal that begins or ends with a line feed, write a blank line as the first or last line.
+To make a multiline string literal that begins or ends with a line break, write a blank line as the first or last line.
 For example: